Between the Lions: Segments

 Vowel Boot Camp: In this segment, the soldiers, who are lowercase vowels (except the drill sergeant, who is an exclamation point and is revealed to be aptly named Sergeant Mark in one sketch), practice making their sounds and then go out to make words.
-The famous catchphrase is "This isn't Camp Nappy Packy Wacky Lake/Camp Easy Peasy Eat-a-lot/Camp Itty Bitty Kitty Time/Camp Hoppa Woppa Coppa Nope/Camp Gummy Wummy Cutie-pie; this is Vowel Boot Camp!"
+The famous catchphrase is "This isn't 'Camp [name]', this is Vowel Boot Camp!"
 In three skits, the lowercase "I" soldier is seen missing a dot before being corrected by the drill instructor, the "U" soldier is seen upside down, looking like a lowercase "N" before being corrected by the drill sergeant to set his head to the proper position and the "O" soldier has a pillow from his footlocker in his mouth before the sergeant (who had told him this on several prior occasions) tells him to spit it out, which he does.
-Portions of this segment deal with silent "E" and letters containing two vowels.
-For example, the "I" soldier is accompanied by two letters, "R" and "P" to form "rip" until the "E" is added at the end of the word to turn the word into "ripe".
-The drill sergeant then asks the soldiers regarding the rule prompting the soldiers to sing the tune "When "E" on the end plays a no-talking game, the vowel before it says its name."
-Another example is when the "A" soldier is sandwiched between two lowercase consonants "M" and "N" to form the word "man".
-However the "I" soldier comes into the word to change it into "main".
+Portions of this segment deal with the silent "E" and letters containing two vowels.
+For example, the "I" soldier is accompanied by two letters, "R" and "P", to form "rip" until the "E" is added at the end of the word to turn the word into "ripe".
+The drill sergeant then asks the soldiers about the rule, prompting the soldiers to sing the tune "When "E" on the end plays a no-talking game, the vowel before it says its name."
+The tune would later be the basis for the following examples.
+Another example is when the "A" soldier is placed between two lowercase consonants "M" and "N" to form the word "man".
+However, the "I" soldier comes into the word to change it into "main".
 The drill sergeant then asks the other vowels regarding the rule, prompting them to sing the tune "When two vowels stand side by side, the first one says its name with pride."
 The sergeant always ends up getting trampled by the vowels as they leave.
 On one occasion, he misses them, but they end up shutting the door on him, locking him in, causing him to bang on the door.